clokep/relapse/docs/usage/configuration/config_documentation.md

 * `idp_name`: A user-facing name for this identity provider, which is used to offer the user a choice of login mechanisms.
-* `idp_icon`: An optional icon for this identity provider, which is presented by clients and Synapse's own IdP picker page.
+* `idp_icon`: An optional icon for this identity provider, which is presented by clients and Relapse's own IdP picker page.
 If given, must be an MXC URI of the format `mxc://<server-name>/<media-id>`.
 (An easy way to obtain such an MXC URI is to upload an image to an (unencrypted) room and then copy the "url" from the source of the event.)